arch-19/videoDownloadAccelerator/README.md

 HTTP errors are handled by the raise_for_status function of the response object.
 While downloading file content, the GET request is retried upto 'max_retries' times in case of Connection Errors, Timeout Errors, or if the downloaded file size does not match the size in the header.

 ### Performance Benchmarks
-I suddenly started facing a drastic increase in total download time since Feb 20th afternoon despite not making any significant changes to my code.
-I am unsure if it is because of my network, or some throttling by the server because I've been downloading the same file again and again over the past 2 days.
-I have been trying to diagnose the issue so I can give an accurate measure of performance.
-For now, my gist has some download times which I had noted before, but it was my intention to test out more chunk sizes and thread counts to reach an optimum value.

 ### Time Taken to download file	(in seconds)
 Number of threads	  1(Direct Request)	   8		12